fleer/RAM/README.md

 ```

 ## Usage
-The parameter for the training are all defined in the configuration file,
+The parameters for the training are all defined in the configuration files
-such as `run_mnist.py`.
-There all parameters of the network, such as number of glimpses, number of zooms,
-optimizer, learning rate, etc. can be specified.
+`run_mnist.py` and `run_translated_mnist.py`.

-In the `main()` function, the number of runs can be specified, together with the
+In the `main()` function, the number of distinct training processes can be specified.
-filename of the results `.json` file.

-After the training for the specified number of epochs, the network-model is
+After training, the network-model is
 saved as a `.h5py` file, while the trained weights are saved as `.json` file.
 They can be loaded for further training or evaluation.